eclipse-archived/codewind-docs/docs/_documentations/remote-deploy-instance.md

 ## Deploy a Codewind instance

 1\.
-To deploy a new Codewind instance, you must apply a yaml file, an example of which can be found here: [`https://github.com/eclipse/codewind-operator/blob/master/deploy/crds/codewind.eclipse.org_v1alpha1_codewind_cr.yaml`](https://github.com/eclipse/codewind-operator/blob/master/deploy/crds/codewind.eclipse.org_v1alpha1_codewind_cr.yaml).
-Save this file to your system.
+To deploy a new Codewind instance, apply the `./deploy/crds/codewind.eclipse.org_v1alpha1_codewind_cr.yaml` yaml file.

 2\.
 Modify the file changing the following fields:
 - `name`: Change this to a unique name for this deployment.